flameit-os/flameit.io/_portfolio/project6.md

 ---
+title: Control & Monitor
+subtitle: FlameIT designed PCB modules
+image: /assets/img/portfolio/pcb-full.jpg
+alt:

 caption:
-  title: Tanks
+  title: Control & Monitor
-  subtitle: Immersion Cooling Tanks
+  subtitle: FlameIT designed PCB modules
-  thumbnail: assets/img/portfolio/tanks-thumbnail.jpg
+  thumbnail: assets/img/portfolio/pcb-thumbnail.jpg
-  icon: fas fa-box
+  icon: fas fa-microchip

-title: Tanks
-subtitle: Immersion Cooling Tanks
-image: /assets/img/portfolio/tanks-full.jpg
-alt: FlameIT - Immersion Cooling Tanks
 ---
 We like to say it's the best solution in the world, and we like to believe it is true.